Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-As the complexity of software systems increased, so has the demand for more sophisticated approaches in technical debt identification, resulting in the use of ML classifiers.
-These algorithms include Naïve Bayes (NB) \cite{Dai2017DetectingTrackers, Liu2018SATDTool, Xavier2020BeyondSystems}, Maximum Entropy (ME) \cite{Maldonado2017UsingDebt, ALOMAR2022102693}, Support Vector Machines (SVM) \cite{Flisar2018EnhancedIdentification}, and k-Nearest Neighbor (kNN).
-Logistic Regression (LR) \cite{Tu2022DebtFree:Learning} and Random Forest (RF) \cite{Wattanakriengkrai2019AutomaticIDF, Rajalakshmi2021ClassificationAnalytics} are also employed, with various degrees of accuracy and interpretability in detecting patterns linked with technical debt.
-Furthermore, XGBoost \cite{Chen2022MulticlassXGBoost, yin2023two}, a relatively new addition to the ML classifier, improves performance by refining gradient boosting approaches.
+As software systems have grown in complexity, the need for more advanced technical debt detection methods has intensified, driving the adoption of ML classifiers to enhance accuracy and scalability.
+These algorithms include Na\"ive Bayes (NB) \citep{Dai2017DetectingTrackers, Liu2018SATDTool, Xavier2020BeyondSystems}, Maximum Entropy (ME) \citep{Maldonado2017UsingDebt, ALOMAR2022102693}, Support Vector Machines (SVM) \citep{Flisar2018EnhancedIdentification}, and k-Nearest Neighbor (kNN).
+Logistic Regression (LR) \citep{Tu2022DebtFree:Learning} and Random Forest (RF) \citep{Wattanakriengkrai2019AutomaticIDF, Rajalakshmi2021ClassificationAnalytics} are also employed, with various degrees of accuracy and interpretability in detecting patterns linked with technical debt.
+Furthermore, XGBoost \citep{Chen2022MulticlassXGBoost, yin2023two} and LightGBM~\citep{yin2023two}, relatively new additions to the ML classifier, improve performance by refining gradient boosting approaches.

 The rise of DL has introduced even more advanced techniques for detecting SATD.
-Convolutional Neural Network (CNN) \cite{Ren2019NeuralExplainability, Zhuang2022AnDetection, Yin2022DeepDebt, li2023debtviz}, Long Short-Term Memory (LSTM) \cite{Santos2020LongDetection, Santos2021EvaluatingComments}, and Bidirectional Long Short-Term Memory (BiLSTM) \cite{Wang2020DetectingNetworks, Yu2021UsingDebt} are among the most prominent techniques used.
+Convolutional Neural Network (CNN) \citep{Ren2019NeuralExplainability, Zhuang2022AnDetection, Yin2022DeepDebt, li2023debtviz}, Long Short-Term Memory (LSTM) \citep{Santos2020LongDetection, Santos2021EvaluatingComments}, and Bidirectional Long Short-Term Memory (BiLSTM) \citep{Wang2020DetectingNetworks, Yu2021UsingDebt} are among the most prominent techniques used.
 They are particularly useful in processing structured data and identifying patterns that are not easily captured by traditional ML algorithms.
-Deep learning approaches have been extensively studied and are shown to be more critical in automatically detecting technical debt.
+DL techniques have been extensively studied and have been shown to be more effective for automatically detecting technical debt.